pivotal-cf/docs-pks/vgpu.md

 The instance group's `name` value must start with `worker`, to specify that it applies to worker nodes.

 You can define the instance groups using either YAML or JSON format.
-The formats differ in how you set the ID values:

-* YAML: Hexadecimal, e.g. `0x10de`; prepend `0x` to the vSphere client listing
-* JSON: Decimal, e.g. `4318`; convert from the vSphere client listing

 For example:

 * **YAML**: